peterb12/A-Tour-Of-Haskell/Week5.md

 The `|` character in that declaration is read as "or".
 This says that our data type `Nucleotide` can only be one of those four words, _and nothing else_.
 This is called a _sum type_ or sometimes a _tagged union_; I'll call them sum types.
 A sum type represents an **exclusive choice** from a set of values.
 So in our current example, if I say that the variable `rna` is of the type `Nucleotide` I am making you an _ironclad guarantee_ that it is one of an `Adenine`, a `Guanine`, a `Cytosine`, or a `Thymine`, and that it can not be any other possible thing in the universe.

 Those words are now special.
 They're not strings, they're now actually _values_.
 In the example that follows, note that we are **not putting those words in double-quotes**.
-Effectively, we have turned them into language keywords in our program - they are _values_.
+Effectively, we have turned them into language keywords in our program - they are _values_, like the integer 3.
 The fancy term for this type of value is **data constructor** (remember that term, because it's going to appear again in homework 5.)

-The `deriving (Show, Ord, Eq)` is a little bit of magic that will make this work better in our REPL: the `Show` means that Haskell will know how to print it, the `Ord` means it will consider the values to have an ordering based on how we typed them, and the `Eq` means that Haskell will allow you to compare them with the `==` operator.
+The `deriving (Show, Ord, Eq)` is a little bit of magic that will make this work better in our REPL: the `Show` means that Haskell will know to print it out using its name, and the `Ord` means it will consider them to have an ordering based on how we typed them.
+For example, if you were creating a type for the alphabet, you might type the letters in in alphabetical order.
+The `Eq` means that Haskell will allow you to compare them with the = sign.
 For right now, if you define a data type, just go ahead and throw `deriving (Show, Ord, Eq)` on the end and it will almost certainly be what you want.

 This lets us define a new function in terms of that data type: